 The live animals that were used in the course were volunteered by Hospital clients, including two Rehabilitation patients, Bentley and Summer.
 A student participant also volunteered her dog, Delilah.
 In this setting, the students did more than just apply their new knowledge of integrative medicine; they interacted with clients in a group setting, took verbal histories, and conducted full-body examinations.

 “The benefit of taking this course as a student is that it hones their physical exams skills and brings together all of the other material and practices they’ve been learning throughout veterinary medical school, making things clinically relevant and developing a treatment plan,” says Shull.
-“These skills, including their one health implications, give students something to integrate in practice, whether that be in research, veterinary healthcare, or veterinary education, starting at day one.”
+“These skills, including their one health implications, give students something to integrate in practice, whether that be in research, veterinary healthcare, or veterinary education.”